-1. TCC ensures each room is equipped with sun out (sheer) blinds to allow for a natural light flow while following Safe Sleep Standards and suitability practices.

-2. TCC educators utilize the clothesline and clothes rack to dry washing to minimize the use of the dryer.
-Children are encouraged to participate by hanging face washers and bibs on the clothes rack and position in the sun.

-3. TCC uses recycled and homemade equipment i.e. plastic bottles for sand scoops, old pots and pans to extend on the children's creativity.

-4. TCC use renewable natural materials within other aspects of the curriculum i.e. seed pods, pebbles, leaves and sticks for collage or sorting, matching and counting games, painting with natural implements i.e. sticks, leaves, pebbles and bark.

-5. Encourage and maintain environmental sustainability projects i.e. vegetable/herb garden, utilize the water tanks provided to maintain gardens, maintain the TCC worm farm and compost bin, utilizing worm farm juice as fertilizer, encourage recycling projects, limiting the usage of power where possible and encouraging children to keep the doors closed when air conditioners/heaters are in use.

-6. Children are encouraged to be involved in environmental issues/events within the Community that occur, i.e. national recycling week and are encouraged to be involved in the research of these issues/events through television, media, papers and internet.

-7. Where possible encourage families to be a part of TCC's environmental curriculum i.e. nature walks, treasure hunts, utilizing and encouraging recycled materials from the home environment.

-8. Initiate and support educators, children and families interest within the environment by enhancing their learning through internet resources, books, YouTube clips, posters, puzzles and games.

-9. Ensure all educators, children, families, and local Community organizations are involved in TCC's implemented environmental curriculum to ensure we form a collaborative approach.

-10. TCC educators encourage children to empty the remaining water from their drink bottle onto pot plants or garden beds before going home for children to gain knowledge surrounding water wastage.

-11. TCC acknowledges the Early Years Frameworks and the outcome 'Children are connected to and contribute to their world' and endeavors to ensure children and families have this connection.
+- 1. TCC ensures each room is equipped with sun out (sheer) blinds to allow for a natural light flow while following Safe Sleep Standards and suitability practices. - 2.
+TCC educators utilize the clothesline and clothes rack to dry washing to minimize the use of the dryer.
+Children are encouraged to participate by hanging face washers and bibs on the clothes rack and position in the sun. - 3.
+TCC uses recycled and homemade equipment i.e. plastic bottles for sand scoops, old pots and pans to extend on the children's creativity. - 4.
+TCC use renewable natural materials within other aspects of the curriculum i.e. seed pods, pebbles, leaves and sticks for collage or sorting, matching and counting games, painting with natural implements i.e. sticks, leaves, pebbles and bark. - 5.
+Encourage and maintain environmental sustainability projects i.e. vegetable/herb garden, utilize the water tanks provided to maintain gardens, maintain the TCC worm farm and compost bin, utilizing worm farm juice as fertilizer, encourage recycling projects, limiting the usage of power where possible and encouraging children to keep the doors closed when air conditioners/heaters are in use. - 6.
+Children are encouraged to be involved in environmental issues/events within the Community that occur, i.e. national recycling week and are encouraged to be involved in the research of these issues/events through television, media, papers and internet. - 7.
+Where possible encourage families to be a part of TCC's environmental curriculum i.e. nature walks, treasure hunts, utilizing and encouraging recycled materials from the home environment. - 8.
+Initiate and support educators, children and families interest within the environment by enhancing their learning through internet resources, books, YouTube clips, posters, puzzles and games. - 9.
+Ensure all educators, children, families, and local Community organizations are involved in TCC's implemented environmental curriculum to ensure we form a collaborative approach. - 10.
+TCC educators encourage children to empty the remaining water from their drink bottle onto pot plants or garden beds before going home for children to gain knowledge surrounding water wastage. - 11.
+TCC acknowledges the Early Years Frameworks and the outcome 'Children are connected to and contribute to their world' and endeavors to ensure children and families have this connection.
 TCC's natural environments are the arena in which children learn about the world in which we live.

 12. TCC follows a "Nude Food" initiative.
 This is where we encourage all families to bring all food items into TCC in a plastic container.
-We discourage foil and plastic wrappings as a way of educating our attending children at an early age about sustainability practices and of good recycling habits for years to come.
-13. The use of wet wipes have been limited to only nappy changes, and face washers as an alternative for wiping children's faces to reduce environmental waste.
+We discourage foil and plastic an alternative for wiping children's faces to reduce environmental waste.
+Source:https://www w.acecqa.gov.au/nqf/national-quality-standard/qualit v-area-3-physical-environment

-Source: https://www.acecqa.gov.au/nqf/national-quality-standard/quality-area-3-physical-environment https://wehearyou.acecqa.gov.au/2014/06/12/taking-an-active-role-in-the-environment-and-promoting-asustainable-future/